jozeflontoc/SQL-Queries-COVID-19-cases-in-Italy-/README.md

 COVID-19 Cases in Italy

-This repository contains SQL queries for pulling data on COVID-19 cases in Italy, using the COVID-19 Italy - Historical Data by Region dataset.
+This repository contains SQL queries for pulling data on COVID-19 cases in Italy, using the COVID-19 Italy - Historical Data by Region, Data by Province and National Trends dataset.
 The dataset is available on [Google BigQuery and is updated regularly.](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=covid19_italy&page=dataset)

 The SQL queries in this repository are designed to help you explore and analyze the data, and can be used to answer a variety of questions about the COVID-19 pandemic in Italy.
 The queries cover a range of topics, such as: